bepcyc/dijkstra/README.markdown

 > \> run 17 0 8

-Both of these commands will create a graph as a 17-sided regular polygon with edges as sides, calculate the shortest route from node 0 to node 8, and then export the graph, with illustrated traversal, into the <code>.../*\<root\>*/exported-graph-images/</code> folder as the file <code>graph.17.0.8.\<timestamp\>.jpg</code>.
+This command will create a graph as a 17-sided regular polygon with edges as sides, calculate the shortest route from node 0 to node 8, and then export the graph, with illustrated traversal, into the <code>.../*\<root\>*/exported-graph-images/</code> folder as the file <code>graph.17.0.8.\<timestamp\>.jpg</code>.

 ### Regular Polygon Graphs with Spikes